 Finding the Best Places to Retire Since 2006!

-Overview: Not too long ago, Yulee, located 25 miles northeast of Jacksonville in northeastern Florida, was just a sleepy rural hamlet.
-Today, it is a collection of new subdivisions, but it still retains much of its country flavor.
+Not too long ago, Yulee, just 25 miles northeast of Jacksonville in northeastern Florida, was just a sleepy rural hamlet.
+Today, it is a collection of new subdivisions but still retains much of its quiet, country flavor.

-Yulee's older homes are small but reflect Old Florida, with a screened-in porches, a raised floor and a lot covered in tropical vegetation.
+Yulee's older homes are small and reflect Old Florida, with a screened-in porch, a raised floor and a lot covered in tropical vegetation.
 Newer areas have neatly laid out streets, fewer trees, ranch ramblers and Mediterranean-style homes.
 Many residences have marsh views.
 Lumber Creek is a planned community with a pastoral quality.
 Between neighborhoods and developments, the wooded land remains home to nature's creatures.

 Age 45 or Better: 31%

 Cost of Living: 1% above the national average

 Climate: Summer temperatures are in the 80s and 90s with frequent rainstorms.
 Winter temperatures are in the 60s and 70s.
 On average, the area receives 51 inches of rain per year.